 To be ‘ocean literate’ means to have a clear understanding of our impact on the ocean and the ocean’s impact on us.
 We believe that if people understand why a healthy ocean matters to them, they will act to protect it.
 That’s why improving ocean literacy is a key objective of our Valuing the Ocean programme.
 Creative collaborative initiatives which promote ocean literacy, informed by the latest research, communicate a joined-up story across networks, connecting the dots between people, ocean protection and climate action to catalyse change.

 We Are Ocean

 The We Are Ocean (WAO) collective emerged in 2016 from a small group of organisations, aligned by shared objectives of increasing Ocean Literacy and effective collaboration.
 The WAO network was established through a series of lab-type workshops, pioneered by The Wild Network, to address the need for improved ocean literacy in and beyond the UK.
 WAO co-designs and pilots projects, drawing on expertise from scientists, activists, artists and designers.
-Since 2016, the Calouste Gulbenkian Foundation has provided a series of grants totalling £189,500 towards core development costs of the network and key activities, with a focus on regular We Are Ocean summits, strategy development, and the World Ocean Day for Schools initiative.
+Since 2016, the Calouste Gulbenkian Foundation has provided a series of grants totalling £189,500 towards core development costs of the network and key activities, with a focus on the annual World Ocean Day for Schools initiative, regular We Are Ocean summits, and strategy development.
 Three organisations spearhead the network: The Wild Network, the Ocean Conservation Trust and the Marine Conservation Society.

 We Are Ocean film campaign